gonzomir/minimal-share-buttons/readme.txt

 5. Use the function `msb_display_buttons()` to render the widget in your theme templates.

 == Changelog ==

+= 1.5 =
+* Add native share option for devices that support the `navigator.share` API.

 = 1.4 =
 * Define a single function to render the sharing buttons.